Domingo Ghirardelli: Career

-In 1852, he moved to San Francisco and established the Ghirardelli Chocolate Company at what would come to be known as Ghirardelli Square.
+In 1852, Ghirardelli moved to San Francisco and established the Ghirardelli Chocolate Company at what would come to be known as Ghirardelli Square.
 According to the San Francisco Chronicle he is San Francisco's most successful chocolatier.
+Ghirardelli is America's third oldest chocolate company, and was also among the first globally (1860s) to develop and transport soluble ground chocolate for drinking and baking.

 Around the year 1865, a worker at the Ghirardelli factory discovered that by hanging a bag of ground cacao beans in a warm room, the cocoa butter would drip off, leaving behind a residue that could then be converted into ground chocolate.
-This technique, known as the Broma process is now the most common method used for the production of chocolate.
+This technique, known as the Broma process, is now the most common method used for the production of chocolate.

-Personal life
+Personal life and death

-Ghirardelli married Elisabetta Corsini (nicknamed "Bettina"), a native of Italy, in 1837.
+Ghirardelli married Elisabetta "Bettina" Corsini, a native of Italy like him, in 1837.
 She died in 1846.